Bitdefender SecurePass vs LastPass: which is better?

 Platforms, interface, and ease of use

-In-house tests revealed that Bitdefender password manager and LastPass are compatible with all popular OS platforms.
-The only difference is that in addition to Chrome, Edge, and Firefox, LastPass also includes browser extensions for Opera, Safari, and Internet Explorer.
+Bitdefender password manager and LastPass are compatible with all popular operating systems, including Windows, macOS, Android, and iOS.
+The only difference is that in addition to Chrome, Edge, Firefox, and Safari, LastPass also includes browser extensions for Opera.

 Desktop apps

 You can download LastPass and Bitdefender on Windows, macOS, Android, and iOS devices.
+LastPass stands out by supporting Linux as well.
 Both providers offer quick and seamless setups.

 LastPass comes with a web client, which is where you keep your login data and other private information.
 You can manage your account’s settings and all of the data stored in the vault.
 This web client is organized similarly to your desktop (or local) vault.

-Bitdefender password manager offers an app with a neat dashboard.
-The main interface presents you with all your accounts and a convenient search bar to help you find data quicker.
+The Bitdefender password manager offers an app with a neat dashboard.
+The main interface presents you with all your accounts and a convenient search bar to help you find data more quickly.

 Browser extensions

 Bitdefender and LastPass offer browser extensions for Chrome, Firefox, Safari, and Edge browsers.
-However, LastPass additionally supports Opera browser users too.
+However, LastPass additionally supports Opera browser users too, which I appreciate.

 Mobile apps